 I paced the video so that it remained engaging visually throughout as all info an incoming freshman would need to know was explained, creating some motion graphics within Adobe Premiere and After Effects.

-I also used still images in place of B-roll, rapidly stitching back-to-back photos I took at shoots to create the illusion of movement, sometimes layered with WVU brand elements, color overlays, or text.
+I also used still images in place of B-roll, rapidly stitching back-to-back photos I took at photo shoots, sometimes layered with WVU brand elements, color overlays, or text.

 Images spliced together to create a GIF of a student smiling as blue light covers his face while he works on a computer screen.